DoctorJamesMichel/snap-council-ledger/docs/core/SCL-1.5-integrity-safeguards-and-drift-containment-shields.md

 - or degradation of coherence

 While previous SCL entries define *how* the Council operates,
 **SCL-1.5 defines how the Council protects itself from corruption, confusion, or unintended evolution.**

+Decisions entering this stage are assumed to have passed **Truth Ecology verification (SCL-2.11),** ensuring ecological coherence before optimization.

 This is the constitutional immune system of the SNAP governance engine.